The Three-Axis Competency Model

 Pitfalls

-Early warning: Strong technical performers who frustrate clients or consume excessive management time.
+Strong technical performers frustrate clients or consume excessive management time — offsetting their technical contribution.

-Pitfall 2: Assuming high scores on all three axes
+Waiting for candidates who score high on all three axes

 Next